AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 + _*Clear Circle:*_ This environment is similar to the Circle scenario, but without any obstacles.
 Again robots are placed in a circle, centered at $(0, 0)$ with $r=50m$, and are tasked with reaching the opposite side of the circle.

-+ _*Varying Network Connectivity:*_ Similar as the Circle scenario, but with the radius of the robots communication radius varied.
++ _*Varying Network Connectivity:*_ Identical environment to the Circle scenario, but with the radius of the robots communication range varied.

 + _*Junction:*_ This environment is much more constrained, only with two roads; a vertical and horizontal one, centered in their cross-axis.
 Thus creating a simple crossroads the very center of the environment.
 Robots are spawned repeatedly in two formations.
 One group begins on the left side with instructions to cross to the right, while the other starts at the top, aiming to reach the bottom.